-We consent to the use in this Post-Effective Amendment No. 1 to Registration Statement No. 333-30195 of Primus Telecommunications Group, Incorporated on Form S-1, filed on Form S-3, of our report dated February 5, 1997, except for Note 15 as to which the date is April 8, 1997, appearing in the Prospectus, which is part of the Registration Statement, and the references to us under the headings "Selected Financial Data" and "Experts" in such Prospectus.
+We consent to the incorporation by reference in this Post-Effective Amendment No. 2 to Registration Statement No. 333-30195 of Primus Telecommunications Group, Incorporated on Form S-1, filed on Form S-3, of our report dated February 5, 1997, except for Note 15, as to which the date is April 8, 1997, appearing in the Annual Report on Form 10-K of Primus Telecommunications Group, Incorporated for the year ended December 31, 1996, and to the reference to us as "Experts" in such Prospectus.